MarraLtd/Power-Platform-Local-Gov-Component-Library/docs/GettingStarted.md

 # Getting Started

-Thank you for using the component library.
+Thank you for using the Local Government Component Library.
 This page provides the information you'll need to get up and running.

+The Local Government Component Library is an organized collection of reusable components for front-end development of canvas apps in the domain of Local Government.
+These components play a crucial role in enhancing development cohesion and UI consistency whilst being customisable to authority-specific styling and responsive to differing page designs.

+The library's components are compliant with Government Design System [GDS](https://design-system.service.gov.uk/patterns/) and meet the [WCAG 2.2](https://www.w3.org/TR/WCAG22/) Accessibility Guidelines.

 ## Solution contents
 The Power-Platform-Local-Gov-Component-Library.zip solution contains: